 Answer: She means the temperature on the Fahrenheit scale.
 Because the Human body temperature generally does not go below 35 °C or above 42 °C. The range of the Fahrenheit scale is between 95 degrees to 107.8 degrees.

-This topic assists students to make comparisons of objects in terms of their heat or coldness.
-It tells us how our touch does not always assure of the temperature.
+This topic assists students in making comparisons of objects in terms of their heat or coldness.
+It tells us how our touch does not always ensure the temperature.
 Therefore, there is a need to have a better way of measuring differences in heat.

 Here, students learn what temperature actually means — it is a measure of how hot or cold an object is.
 The topic also explains that temperature is measured in degrees Celsius (°C) and introduces the concept of temperature scales.